davidmreed/amaxa/README.md

 The meat of the definition is list of sObjects under the `operation` key.
 We list objects in order of their extraction or load.
 The order is important, because it plays into how Amaxa will locate, extract, and load relationships between the objects.
 Generally speaking, you should start an operation definition with the highest-level object you want to extract or load.
 This may be `Account`, for example, or if loading a custom object with children, the parent object.
 Then, we list child objects and other dependencies in order below it.
 Objects listed later in the list may be extracted based on lookup or master-detail relationships to objects higher in the list.

-For each object, we answer two main questions.
+For each object, we answer a few main questions.

 ## Which records do we want to extract?